MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-block-at-first-sight-microsoft-defender-antivirus.md

 - [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/)

+This article describes antivirus/antimalware protection known as "block at first sight."
+This article includes procedures to enable block at first sight for your organization.

+> [!TIP]
-This article describes "block at first sight" and includes procedures to enable this threat protection feature in your organization.
-This article is intended for enterprise admins and IT Pros who manage security settings for organizations.
-If you are a home user, see this section.
+> This article is intended for enterprise admins and IT Pros who manage security settings for organizations.
+If you are a home user who has questions about block at first sight, [see this section](#are-you-a-home-user).

 ## What is "block at first sight"?

-Block at first sight is a threat protection capability that detects new malware and blocks it within seconds.
+Block at first sight is a threat protection feature of next-generation protection that detects new malware and blocks it within seconds.
 Block at first sight is enabled when certain security settings are enabled.
 These settings include:
 - Cloud-delivered protection;
 - A specified sample submission timeout (such as 50 seconds); and
 - A file-blocking level of high.